 The Act also requires that the discovery of Aboriginal cultural heritage places or objects on any public or private land in Victoria be reported to AV.
 More information is available at Reporting a possible Aboriginal place or object.

-Aboriginal Victoria's Aboriginal Cultural Heritage Mini-Poster Series provide more information on Aboriginal heritage places, objects and processes relating to the management of Aboriginal cultural heritage in Victoria.
+Aboriginal Victoria's Aboriginal Cultural Heritage Fact Sheet Series provides more information on Aboriginal heritage places, objects and processes relating to the management of Aboriginal cultural heritage in Victoria.

 Registered Aboriginal Parties

 Under the Act, Registered Aboriginal Parties (RAPs) have responsibility for management and protection of Aboriginal cultural heritage in a specified geographical area.
 RAPs are determined by the Victorian Aboriginal Heritage Council.

 Amongst other tasks, they determine Cultural Heritage Permit applications, evaluate Cultural Heritage Management Plans, make decisions about Cultural Heritage Agreements, and provide advice or application for Protection Declarations.

 There are two approved RAPs within Greater Shepparton's municipal boundaries - the Taungurung Land and Waters Council (Aboriginal Corporation) and the Yorta Yorta Nation Aboriginal Corporation.
 The vast majority of the municipality lies within the jurisdiction of the Yorta Yorta Nation Aboriginal Corporation.